Skip to content

 You can also disable 2FA when logging in to SimplePay.
 See below:

-If you establish a device as a trusted device, you will only need to enter the verification code when logging into this device every 30 days.
-A verification code will be required with each login for devices that are not established as trusted.
+If you set a device as trusted, you will need to enter the verification code when logging in to this device every 30 days only.
+A verification code will be required with each login for devices that are not set as trusted.
 To set a device as trusted:

 • Go to the SimplePay login page on the device that you trust.
 Ensure that you are not logged in.